jonahsnider/typescript-starter/contributing.md

 ## Style

-This project uses [Prettier](https://prettier.io) to validate the formatting and style across the codebase.

-You can run Prettier in the project with this command:
+You can check code style with this command:

 ```sh
 yarn run style